top of page

 Cantabile Eglise Eymet

-As its home base, the choir regularly performs at Eymet’s beautiful church of Notre Dame and in collaboration of Les Amis de l’église d’Issigeac, at the magnificent C15 church of St Félicien at Issigeac.
-Cantabile d’Eymet has also performed at Monbazillac’s Salle des Fêtes; the initimate courtyard of l’Hôtel de Ville at Castillionnès and Bergerac’s historic church of St Jaques.
-It also performs at Eymet’s Armistice Day commemerations, Christmas church services and Carol Singing celebrations, in collaboration with the Eymet Mairie and local primary school.
+As its home base, the choir regularly performs at Eymet’s beautiful church of Saint Martin-les-Vignes; at <La Gare>, Eymet's new salle multi-activités and in collaboration with Les Amis de l’église d’Issigeac, at the magnificent C15 church of St Félicien.
+We’re delighted to add Bergerac’s Temple Protestante this year to our range of venues.
+Cantabile d'Eymet also performs at Eymet’s Armistice Day commemerations and Communal Carol Singing celebrations, in collaboration with the Eymet Mairie and local primary school.

 Venues